Alfresco/alfresco-ng2-components/docs/core/app-config.service.md

 The [`AppConfigService`](../core/app-config.service.md) service provides support for loading and accessing global application configuration settings that you store on the server side in the form of a JSON file.

 You may need this service when deploying your ADF-based application to production servers.
 There can be more than one server running web apps with different settings, like different addresses for Alfresco Content/Process services.

-Or there is a need to change global settings for all the clients.
+You may also use the service if there is a need to change global settings for all the clients.

 The service is already pre-configured to look for the "app.config.json" file in the application root address.

-That allows deploying ADF-based web applications to multiple servers together with different settings files, for example having development, staging or production environments.
+This allows you to deploy ADF-based web applications to multiple servers together with different settings files.
+You could use this, for example, to create separate development, staging, and production environments.

 Example of the default settings file content: